Chart Color Schemes

 An assessment of population growth drivers in Urunga reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Urunga's population was approximately 4,971 as of November 2025.
-This figure reflects an increase of 64 people since the 2021 Census, which reported a population of 4,907 people.
-The change is inferred from the estimated resident population of 4,944 in June 2024 and an additional 60 validated new addresses since the Census date.
-This level of population results in a density ratio of 45 persons per square kilometer.
-Urunga's growth rate of 1.3% since the census is within 2.9 percentage points of the SA3 area's growth rate of 4.2%, indicating competitive growth fundamentals.
-Overseas migration contributed approximately 63.8% of overall population gains during recent periods, driving primary population growth for the area.
+Urunga's population is approximately 4,971 as of November 2025.
+This figure represents an increase of 64 people since the 2021 Census, which reported a population of 4,907.
+The change was inferred from the estimated resident population of 4,944 in June 2024 and an additional 60 validated new addresses since the Census date.
+This results in a population density ratio of 45 persons per square kilometer.
+Urunga's growth rate of 1.3% since the census is within 2.9 percentage points of the SA3 area's growth rate of 4.2%.
+Overseas migration contributed approximately 63.8% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Considering projected demographic shifts, non-metropolitan areas nationally are anticipated to experience lower quartile growth.
-The area is expected to grow by 241 persons to 2041 based on the latest population numbers, recording a total gain of 4.3% over the 17-year period.
+Growth rates by age group are applied to all areas for the years 2032 to 2041.
+Based on projected demographic shifts and latest annual ERP population numbers, Urunga is expected to grow by 241 persons to 2041, reflecting a total gain of 4.3% over the 17-year period.

 Frequently Asked Questions - Population